University of Virginia secret societies: History

 The suppression of Eli Banana in 1894 and of the Hot Feet/IMP Society in 1908 coincided with the rise of academic societies, including the semi-secret Raven Society, whose members are initiated in a secret ceremony but are otherwise public.
 At around the same time, the Seven Society, a group so secret that its members are not made known until their death, appeared.
 The Seven Society established a new model for secret society operation on Grounds.

 While the ribbon societies were observed to draw their membership from the fraternities, and the IMPs, and Zs from the ribbon societies, the Seven Society's extreme secrecy meant that the society had no apparent formal connections to the social secret societies.
 At the same time, its exclusive focus on philanthropy meant that, unlike the Elis and Hot Feet, it functioned as an important contributor to the aims of the university.
 The Sevens tap not only student leaders but also university administrators and high-profile personnel.
 They take their secrecy so seriously that they only tap individuals for membership at locations off Grounds.
 It has been suggested that the IMP Society is composed of the Sevens underlings.
 The other societies founded after 1905 likewise define themselves as supporting the university, whether through recognizing notable or notorious individuals (P.U.M.P.K.I.N.s, 21 Society, Sons of Liberty) or upholding university traditions (Purple Shadows).
 The A.N.G.E.L.S.
 Society reaches out to students who may be struggling or those who display kindness or other laudable characteristics.

+A former student once took advantage of the secrecy of secret societies to commit fraud.
+In 1984, former student Patrick William Michael Pierce created a fictional secret society he called the Council of the Stone Table and took advantage of the university’s procedures for handling secret society’s financial accounts to protect their anonymity.
+Pierce billed the university’s account $61,300 for personal use despite no donations coming into the account.
+After his fraud was uncovered, Pierce indicted on fraud in 1986, and the University changed its financial procedures for secret societies.